One of the most common questions among beginner runners preparing to run their first race is, “What should I eat before a race?”

 Some runners do best with a low-sugar, natural granola bar or energy bar like 88 Acres bars, Honey Stinger Waffles, or Bobo’s Oat Bars.

-These types of bars are designed for runners and endurance athletes, so they have the nutrients you need in a convenient package.
-They digest well and provide both quick and sustained energy.
+These bars are designed for runners and endurance athletes.
+They provide the nutrients you need in a convenient package, digest well, and provide both quick and sustained energy.

 #7: Protein Pancakes

-If you’re not an oatmeal person but you want another warm breakfast option, protein-packed pancakes are an awesome alternative.
+If you’re not an oatmeal person but want another warm breakfast option, protein-packed pancakes are an excellent alternative.
 You can whip them up with oats, bananas, and Greek yogurt.

 Combine 1/2 cup of rolled oats, 1/2 tsp baking powder, and 1/2 tsp ground cinnamon with 1/2 medium-size ripe banana, 2 large egg whites, 1/4 cup of plain Greek yogurt, 2 tablespoons of unsweetened almond milk, and 1/2 teaspoon of vanilla extract.